tavando/Statamify/README.md

 - **Variants** - use custom-written addon called *Statamify Variants* to handle complex products with individual prices, inventory, etc.

 - **Two-way binding** - setting type, vendor or collections updates respective type of relation and vice versa

+### 2.3.
+Orders
+- **Customer Details** - beside form for editing customer details of order, added additional card on the sidebar to show summary of data

+- **Countries & Regions** - use custom-written addon called *Statamify Countries* to handle easily countries and respective regions/states

+- **Track Shipping** - add details for tracking

 <a name="api"></a>
 ## 3. API